 Focused Dialogue: Students are expected to participate as active learners in the class and online through both quantity and quality of their involvement.
 All students are expected to attend class (in person and online, as appropriate).
 At times, conflicts may prevent a student from attending class.
 If a student does miss class, it is up to the student to obtain notes and other assignments from their peers.
 The focused dialogue grade (worth 25% of the course grade) will be assigned based on the quality of the individual and group discussions (e.g., integration and consideration of course readings); respect for other's views; and consideration of others (i.e., not "hogging" the conversation, holding side conversations, or talking when others are talking).

-2 Week, 3 Credit Hour Course (in Madrid) Outline:
+One-Week Course (1 credit hour) Outline:

 While changes in the schedule are not anticipated, the instructor reserves the right to rearrange the course timeline.
 Below is an overview of the course outline and timeline.